dotnet/csharpstandard/standard/lexical-structure.md

 ```
 Two conditional compilation symbols are considered the same if they are identical after the following transformations are applied, in order:

--   Each *unicode_escape_sequence* is transformed into its corresponding Unicode character.
+-   Each *Unicode_Escape_Sequence* is transformed into its corresponding Unicode character.
--   Any *formatting_characters* are removed.
+-   Any *Formatting_Characters* are removed.

 A conditional compilation symbol has two possible states: ***defined*** or ***undefined***.
 At the beginning of the lexical processing of a compilation unit, a conditional compilation symbol is undefined unless it has been explicitly defined by an external mechanism (such as a command-line compiler option).
 When a `#define` directive is processed, the conditional compilation symbol named in that directive becomes defined in that compilation unit.
 The symbol remains defined until a `#undef` directive for that same symbol is processed, or until the end of the compilation unit is reached.
 An implication of this is that `#define` and `#undef` directives in one compilation unit have no effect on other compilation units in the same program.